David-s9/Threat-Hunting-with-Splunk/README.md

 <br><br>
 ![s1](https://github.com/user-attachments/assets/baae1944-1912-4abe-8859-6cdd0fa84e16)
 <br><br>
-What did I learn about my network environement based upon what is displayed?
+What did I learn about my network environment based upon what is displayed?
 <br><br>
 ![s1 1](https://github.com/user-attachments/assets/88911c1a-cb9d-431e-95d6-cb5d81a48945)
-I see that Amazon Web Service (AWS) is present which likley means some or all of the enviornment is running offprem (cloud based).
-I also see "WinEventLog" which likley means my environment is running a configuration of Windows.
+I see that Amazon Web Service (AWS) is present which likely means some or all of the environment is running offprem (cloud based).
+I also see "WinEventLog" which likely means my environment is running a configuration of Windows.
 <br><br>
 To confirm my assumption, I select a single host from the network to see what it is running.
 If it is running any Windows services then my assumption is correct.
 I use the SPL below to search the host looking for the source type Windows Event Logs.
  - ` index="My Data Index" host="My Single Host" sourcetype="WinEventLog*"`

-As my results come back I see that I have quite a few results were the sourcetype is WinEventLog.
-It is more than safe to assume that my enviornment is running a configuration of Windows.
+As my results come back, I see that I have quite a few results were the sourcetype is WinEventLog.
+It is more than safe to assume that my environment is running a configuration of Windows.

 ![S3](https://github.com/user-attachments/assets/877a7d61-d030-4989-96a7-50e0ae820bf0)
 <br><br>
-Now that I have a good understanding of my enviornment lets start threat hunting!
+Now that I have a good understanding of my environment let's start threat hunting!
 <br>
 I will start my search by looking at some Windows System Monitor logs (Windows Sysmon).
 This is a good place to start looking for threats because it contains logs on system activity, network connections, and changes in the file system.
 A perfect place for potential threats to be discovered!
 To do this I type in the SPL syntax below.
    - `index="My Data Index" sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational"`